pingidentity/pingone-openapi-specifications/README.md

   * Documentation updates
   * Other non-specification content

 **Note:** While we cannot merge pull requests that modify specifications, they can be a valuable way to illustrate a proposed change when you submit an issue.
-We will use the illustated changes in triage and close the pull request without merging to the main branch.
+We will use the illustated changes in triage to port into the internal pipeline, however we will close the pull request without merging to the main branch.